PlathC/VitalRecordAnalyser/Readme.md

 This tools aims to assist the segmentation of civil registry documents with image processing and machine learning algorithms.

+*This project is a proof of concept that should not be used for production purposes as it is since it can be instable.*

 ## Features

 ### DatasetBuilder